nicolascagna96/catering-website/README.md

  ### Features Left to Implement
 - Improve the gallery.
 - Increase the services.
-- Add a recipe' s section.

 # Testing

 ###  Validator Testing
 - HTML
-    - W3C Validator
+    - No error were found when passing all the pages through the W3C Validator

 - CSS
-  - Jigsaw validator
+  - No error were found when passing all the pages through the Jigsaw validator

 - Accessibility
   - I confirmed that the colors and fonts chosen are easy to read and understand by running it through the lighthouse in devtools.

   ![alt text](./assets/images/accessibility.png)

+## Unfixed Bugs

+  No unfixed bugs.

 ## Deployment